xxrjun/feedback-app/README.md

 This will run JSON-server on port :5000 and React on port :3000

-# Reference Docs & Npm Modules
+# What I Learned from this Project

 - [useContext](https://reactjs.org/docs/legacy-context.html#how-to-use-context)
 - [react-icons npm](https://www.npmjs.com/package/react-icons)